ns144/strava-leaderboard/README.md

 Thanks to Stravas Webhooks the application does not permanently request data from Strava but instead is notified whenever a User completes a new activity.

-If you withdraw the access of your data to strava-leaderboard in your Strava account settings, the data will automatically deleted from my app :)
+If you withdraw the access of your data to strava-leaderboard in your Strava account settings, the data will be automatically deleted from my app :)